 OK: Easy to find some”Slow Carb” foods, but I get epic FOMO

 My best friends end up being things like rotisserie chicken, meat skewers (like kebabs or yakitori) in others, and in extreme cases just meat from the supermarket that I cook by steaming in a bowl of soup.
-These are hard to find, but they’re hardly the
+These are hard to find, but they’re hardly the specialties of each country.
+The sense of FOMO is excruciating.

 Yes, ‘cheat day’ is welcome every Friday, and I appreciate the two-marshmallow approach.
 I do eat whatever I like, within reason.
 But I find the psychology of cheat day questionable: who am I cheating, after all?
 Why should I be cheating?
 Was I not in fact cheating myself the other six days, as well?
 It leaves me with a feeling of never winning.